cacharle/mellow/README.md

-# malloc
+# mellow

-malloc project of school 42.
+`malloc` rewrite based on the school 42 project.